ox-it/maps.ox/README.md

 ---

-We are using [`git subtree`](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt) embed [Mobile Oxford](https://github.com/ox-it/moxie-js-client) entire git repository at app/libs/moxiejs.
+We are using [`git subtree`](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt) to embed the [Mobile Oxford](https://github.com/ox-it/moxie-js-client) git repository at app/libs/moxiejs.

 To work with the subtree merge strategy I strongly recommend installing